 Once you have finished adding the products you want to offer, click the 'Back and set prices' button at the top.

 Setting your prices is simple.
 When you first add a product, the price box will be zero.
 If the system detects a loss of profit from the selling price (due to production costs), it will appear red.
 Simply set a higher price to turn it green and you're good to go.

 To make your pricing and profit as transparent as possible, we have broken it down into three visible categories.

 Production: The cost that the lab charges you to produce the product.

 Profit: The total profit made after paying production costs and the service fee.

-Key Tip: When setting the price of product packages you will be prompted to put in a selling price and the 'product's value' (see screenshot below).
+When setting the price of product packages you will be prompted to put in a selling price and the 'Recommended price' (see screenshot below).
 This must be higher than the selling price and will be shown to your customer in the shop, so they know just how much they are saving by purchasing a pack.

 That concludes setting up for your first price profile.
 If you wish to use this profile but adjust the pricing for a specific job, you can always duplicate the profile by selecting 'Actions' in the overview.
 Then you can modify the pricing for a specific job.